 Tucked away from the chaos of Punt Road and the bustle of Bridge Road, Rowena Parade Corner Store is a local treasure that has been providing the Richmond community with their daily newspaper, milk and bread since 1956.
 And there’s no sign of them stopping anytime soon.

-With a spacious back room and a quaint courtyard painted in traditional white and blue, the Corner Store has a variety of spaces, while Coustas’ custom made sliding stepladder recalls grocery stores of a long, lost past.
-Kids can still come in and stuff themselves silly from a huge range of lollies, but they may need a few extra dollars than in the 1950s.
+With a spacious back room and a quaint courtyard painted in traditional white and blue, the Corner Store has a variety of spaces.
+And while Coustas’ custom made sliding stepladder recalls grocery stores of a long, lost past and kids can still come in and stuff themselves silly from a huge range of lollies; they'll need a few more dollars than in the fifties.